 Route Forwarding

 Route forwarding pertains to how a sidecar should handle traffic to get to the next top.
-In Grey Matter, every incoming request that "matches" a route based on its and any configured is forwarded to a specified cluster.
+In Grey Matter, every incoming request that "matches" a route based on its path matching and any configured routing rules is forwarded to a specified cluster.

 Attribute